 , CNN, Huffington Post, Mashable

 share the post directly from the embed, as well as “follow” prominent Facebook members.
 In that vein, a Facebook blog post announcing the new feature showed examples of embedded posts from

-dialog box after selecting the “Embed Post” option when they click the icon in the upper right corner of the post.
+appears in a dialog box after selecting the “Embed Post” option when they click the icon in the upper right corner of the post.
 Currently, embedded posts can’t be customized for a

-has offered social plugins such as “like” and “comment” buttons to third-party sites for years, making it easier for users to link back to Facebook and help publishers expand their
+has offered social plugins such as “like” and “comment” buttons to third-party sites for years, making it easier for users to link back to Facebook and help publishers expand

 In addition to potentially expanding the audience and interaction for brands on Facebook, it also helps the social network further extend its influence across the Web.